altova/RaptorXML-Examples/csharp/README.md

 ### Load-Validate

-These example console applications demonstrate how to load an XBRL instance, check for validation errors and perform one small additional feature for demonstration purposes.
+These example console applications show how to load an XBRL instance, check for validation errors and perform one small additional feature for demonstration purposes.

 ##### CalculationLinkbaseTraversal
 * traverse the calculation linkbase arcs